Skip to main content

 Multi-tenancy

-Every request to xScaler — both writes and reads — must include two HTTP headers:
+Every request to xScaler — both writes and reads, for all signals — must include two HTTP headers:

 Authorization: Bearer <token>